texnder/sql-postgre-tutorials/postgre.md

 	numbers with decimal points:
 		- decimal, numeric, real, double precision, float

+	point:
+		point data type is for location. it stores x,y cordinates of the plain.

 	BOOLEAN:
 		- true, yes, on, 1, t, y
 		- false, no, off, 0, f, n